 Pullen Hall was built by William P. Rose with space for a library, dining hall, assembly hall, and chapel.
 It was named for Richard Stanhope Pullen.

 The original textile equipment was housed in the basement of Holladay Hall.
-Support for the program grew, and in 1901 the North Carolina General Assembly appropriated $10,000 toward the construction of a textile building.
+Support for the program grew, and the North Carolina General Assembly appropriated $10,000 toward the construction of a textile building in 1901.
 This structure, Tompkins Hall, resembled a textile mill of the period and was completed in early 1902.
-In 1917 it was named for Daniel A. Tompkins, a Charlotte industrialist who was instrumental in the establishment of the textile program at NC ...
+In 1917, it was named for Daniel A. Tompkins, a Charlotte industrialist who was instrumental in the establishment of the textile program at NC ...
 More

-Patterson Hall, named for Samuel Ledgerwood Patterson, housed the Department of Horticulture, Aboriculture, and Botany
+Patterson Hall, originally called Agricultural Hall, was named for Samuel Ledgerwood Patterson.
+This building housed the Department of Horticulture, Aboriculture, and Botany.

-Games were previously played at Red Diamond Field (now part of Pullen Park) or the Old State Fairgrounds (on the other side of Hillsborough St.)
+The Board of Trustees approved converting an area on campus called "Crawford's Farm" into an athletic field.
+Games were previously played at Red Diamond Field (now part of Pullen Park) or the Old State Fairgrounds on the other side of Hillsborough Street.

-Winston Hall opens, housing civil, chemical, and electrical engineering courses.
-It was named for second college president George Tayloe Winston.
+Winston Hall opened and housed civil, chemical, and electrical engineering courses.
+It was named for the second college president, George Tayloe Winston.

-The Zoology Building was constructed for Animal Industry, Zoology, and Entomology and demolished in the mid 1950s.
+The Zoology Building, originally called Animal Industry Building, was constructed for Animal Industry, Zoology, and Entomology department.
+The building was demolished in the mid-1950s.

-Riddick Field was named for Wallace Carl Riddick, a former president of the college and dean of the School of Engineering.
+Riddick Field (formerly A&M Athletics Field and later Riddick Stadium) was named for Wallace Carl Riddick, a former president of the college and dean of the School of Engineering.
+The field originally hosted football and baseball games.

 Leazar Hall, named for Augustus Leazar, was built as the dining hall, seating 750 students.

-The King Religious Center served as a religious and social center, with a gym and pool in the basement.
+The King Religious Center (also called YMCA Building) served as a religious and social center with a gym and pool in the basement.
 It served as a de facto student union before the first college union was built in the 1950s.
-The building was finally demolished in 1975.
+The building was demolished in 1975.

 Due to increased student enrollment, ten temporary wooden buildings known as "The Shacks" were constructed.

-A fire on March 25, 1914 destroyed Tompkins Hall and all the equipment inside.
-It was rebuilt the following year, with the local textile industry contributing new equipment.
-During the rebuild, an additional 25 feet were added to the west end of the building.
+Fire destroyed the Textile Building, now Tompkins Hall, and all the equipment inside.
+The Textile Building was rebuilt the following year with the local textile industry contributing new equipment.

 South Dorm (now the north wing of Syme Hall) opened.
 It was designed by architects Thomas W. Cooper and G. Murray Nelson.